Selling Haunted Houses Involves Concerns For Lawsuits Alleging Failure of Disclosure | Marketing.Legal™

 Answer: While it's unlikely that a claim regarding a haunted house would stand in court, sellers should provide full disclosure to avoid potential legal troubles.
 Transparency can protect you from stigma-related lawsuits and enhance buyer trust.

-Is a Seller Legally Required to Tell a Buyer That a House Is Haunted?
+Is the Seller of a House Required to Tell the Buyer That the House Is Haunted?

 A Lawsuit Regarding a Haunted House Maybe Unlikely; However, a Seller Can Avoid Legal Troubles By Providing Full Disclosure to a Buyer and Refraining From Statements That Risk Stigmatizing a Property.